Cyber-Duck/Front-end-build-system/README.md

 -

-**Image optimisation:** optimises .png, .jpg, .jpeg, and .gif files using lossless image compression algorythms, from the plugin `gulp-imageoptim`.
-This task does not run automatically, as it is designed to optimise assets uploaded by the client using a cron job.
-If you need to optimise theme assets, you can add the respective paths to the task.
+**TinyPNG:** optimises .png, .jpg and .jpeg files using lossless image compression TinyPNG API.
+This task does not run automatically, so you have to run it manually when required.
+The task runs over the directory defined in the config. **Important:** this task requires an API key to run, you can get one for free at tinypng.com.

-	$ gulp imgoptim
+	$ gulp tinypng

 -